prisar/awesome-lex/README.md

 ##### Mahatma Gandhi
 >When I despair, I remember that all through history the way of truth and love have always won.
 There have been tyrants and murderers, and for a time, they can seem invincible, but in the end, they always fall. [#289](https://youtu.be/2a7CDKqWcZ0?t=9635)

+##### August Wilson
+>Confront the dark parts of yourself, and work to banish them with illumination and forgiveness.
+Your willingness to wrestle with your demons will cause your angels to sing. [#288](https://youtu.be/iZjby1LkTWQ?t=15272)